microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraPolicy.md

 ```

 This command updates definition of the specified policy in Microsoft Entra ID.

+- `-Id` - Specifies the ID of the policy for which you want to set values.
+In this example, `aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb` represents the ID of the policy.

+- `Definition` - Specifies the array of stringified JSON that contains all the rules of the policy.
+In this example, `@('{"activityBasedTimeoutPolicies":{"AlternateLoginIDLookup":true, "IncludedUserIds":["UserID"]}}')` represents definition of the activityBasedTimeoutPolicies.

 ### Example 3: Update a policy organization default